 This is a study of the development of concepts and tools used in abstract mathematics.
-Emphasis is on writing proofs, logic, set theory, formal axiom systems, and the real number sys-1 c.u. tem from an axiomatic point of view.
+Emphasis is on writing proofs, logic, set theory, formal axiom systems, and the real number system from an axiomatic point of view.
+1 c.u.
 Prerequisite: MTH 221.